Bowen999/mywebpage/content/project/mcid/index.md

 url_video: ""
 ---

-Modern mass spectrometers can detect thousands of compounds in the biological samples with unprecedented sensitivity.
-And metabolomics is a technique to compare and discover the different of compounds (metabolites) in different samples.
-As a study primarily concerned with compounds in organisms, metabolomics is regarded as the most phenotype-reflective omics.
-One of the most challenging phases in metabolomics analysis is the annotation and identification of the compounds.
-Although many databases have been created and a huge number of compounds are present, there is not a complete overlap and no uniform naming standards among them, making manual large-scale searching become a highly time-consuming and error-prone task.
+Metabolites play an important role in various biological functions, and the development of analytical chemistry techniques, especially Liquid Chromatography-Mass Spectrometry (LC-MS), has made high-throughput detection of metabolites possible.
+However, a major challenge in the field is that currently only about 30% of features detected by LC-MS can be identified, most features are "dark matter" due to the absence of corresponding matches in databases.
+Also, although many databases have been created and a huge number of compounds are present, there are no uniform naming standards among them, making manual large-scale searching a highly time-consuming and error-prone task.

-Therefore, we developed two automated tools for metabolite identification, **MCID 2.0** and **LIME**.
-## MCID 2.0

-*	Integrated metabolites from the KEGG database to upgrade the initial MCID 1.0
-*	Predicted products of primary metabolites across 76 biochemical reactions, to establish the one-reaction database
-*	Currently developing a web app to facilitate metabolite identification

-The test demo of MCID 2.0 is available at [http://111.229.151.228:5000](http://111.229.151.228:5000 ).

-## LIME
-LIME is a high-throughput metabolite annotation tool for post-processed liquid chromatography-mass spectrometry (LC-MS) metabolomic data.
-Uploaded MS1 Features (m/z, retention time) that  are searched for in LIME-integrated databases and sorted by score.
-The database of LIME includes 286,268 unique chemical structures when ignoring stereochemistry and charge, which were integrated from [Human Metabolome Database (HMDB)](https://hmdb.ca), [Chemical Entities of Biological Interest (ChEBI)](https://www.ebi.ac.uk/chebi/), and [LIPID MAPS](https://www.lipidmaps.org), three mainstream metabolite databases.
-InChIKey, a fixed-length format derived from [IUPAC International Chemical Identifier (InChI)](https://www.inchi-trust.org/) by hash, was used as the unique identifier of LIME.
+To tackle these issues, we integrated resources from different databases through InChIKey, and predicting biochemical reaction products using RDKit to construct 1 reaction and 2 reaction libraries.
+This approach expands the identification coverage.
+Following this concept, we are developing **[MCID 2.0](http://111.229.151.228:5000)** and LIME.

 ![Figure_1](https://user-images.githubusercontent.com/87933959/199609825-10a8c7fd-0634-41ff-bda9-bce508a09de2.png)